 The Powerbeats Pro were certainly worth the wait, especially if you've been waiting for the most exercise-friendly Beats headphones yet.
 Sure, we had the Powerbeats 3 back in 2016, but these are true-wireless, meaning there's no cable connecting the two earpieces here.
 The hook that reaches behind the ear feels better than ever and ensures your Beats stay in place during any activity.

-In addition to that signature bass-heavy sound, you're getting surprisingly adept quality at the lower ranges too.
-The noise-isolation is superior to the AirPods too.
+In addition to that signature bass-heavy sound, you're getting surprisingly adept quality in mid-range clarity as well as superior noise-isolation to the AirPods.
 Make no mistake though, Beats are at their best with high-energy, big tunes.
 So, if you're hitting the gym, these are the Beats you want.
 They're not waterproof mind, so be careful if you go running in the rain.

 We're loving the 9-hour battery and that can be boosted to around 24 hours thanks to the charging case that comes with the new Powerbeats Pro headphones.
 Running late?
 A five-minute quick charge gives you 90 minutes of playback.
 Nice.

 Even better, the Powerbeats Pro see regular inclusion in cheap Beats headphones sales, making them a fantastic option for deal hunters in particular.

 The newest Beats on the block are a fantastic addition to the series and a tempting purchase for anyone looking for a set of cans with decent noise-canceling tech.

 Studier than the Solo 3 line and sporting a cool matte finish in each color, the Beats Solo Pro feel like the biggest step up in quality the series has seen in some time for its larger line of headphones.
 Beats work best with iPhones and pair fast thanks to modern chipsets and we're loving the hands-free Siri integration too which is a first on the Beats Solo Pro.